Hippopotamus sweat is red and is actually about the consistency of mucus. It helps regulate body temperature and acts as an effective sunscreen.

-The Red Sweat of Hippos by Yoko Saikawa et al.: Within a few minutes of perspiration, the colourless, viscous sweat of the hippopotamus gradually turns red, and then brown as the pigment polymerizes and may act as both an antibiotic and sunscreen.
+The Red Sweat of Hippos by Yoko Saikawa et al.: Within a few minutes of perspiration, the colorless, viscous sweat of the hippopotamus gradually turns red, and then brown as the pigment polymerizes and may act as both an antibiotic and sunscreen.

 Did you know that hippos sweat red?
 Their sweat actually protects against sun damage and prevents the growth of bacteria on the skin.
 This properties probably evolved from the need to protect them from the harsh sunlight they spend their days in.
 It also helps to heal and prevent infection in wounds, which is useful in a species that fights as much as they do.
 Basically, they've evolved a colorful antibacterial sunscreen!
 Shutterfly | Science Is Awesome photo